fbpx

 • Internet speed is extremely slow in the park.
 Only Skukuza and Pretoriuskop restaurants have free Wi-Fi.

-What to be careful of when in Kruger?
+What to be careful of when visiting the Kruger National Park?

 Don’t leave anything (not just food) unattended on your veranda.

-Monkeys and baboons are curious and with destroy your belongings.
-Make sure your windows are closed when you approach them on the road, as they can (and will) attempt to jump into the car.
+Monkeys and baboons are curious and will destroy your belongings.
+Ensure your windows are closed when approaching them on the road, as they can (and will) attempt to jump into the car.

-What are the most important rules of the Park?
+What are the most important rules of the Kruger National Park?

-1. You may not get out of your vehicle unless indicated at certain picnic spots and a few selected viewpoints.
+• You may not leave your vehicle unless indicated at certain picnic spots and a few selected viewpoints.

-2. There are strict gate and camp open and closing times (hefty fines are imposed for reaching camp gates after closing).
+• There are strict gate and camp opening and closing times (hefty fines are imposed for reaching camp gates after closing).

-You can read the rest of the rules by clicking on this link
+You can read the rest of the rules on the SanParks website.

 Travelbuddies in Kruger